Skip to content

 How hard is Sgurr an Fhidhleir?

-Sgurr an Fhidhleir is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 576m of ascent and takes most walkers 4-6 hours.
+We grade Sgurr an Fhidhleir at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 576m of climbing; allow 4-6 hours.
 Terrain: Boggy lower path improves as height is gained.

-Where do I park for Sgurr an Fhidhleir?
+Where should I park to climb Sgurr an Fhidhleir?

 Standard parking is at NC097049 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.